orval-labs/orval/docs/src/pages/reference/configuration/output.md

 ## propertySortOrder

-Type: `Alphabetical` | `Specification`
+Type: `Alphabetical | Specification`

 Default Value: `Specification`

-This enables you to specify how properties in the models are sorted, either alphabetically or in the order they appear in the specification.
+Specifies how properties in the models are sorted, either alphabetically or in the order they appear in the specification.

 ```js
 module.exports = {